nlml/nlml.github.io/_posts/2018-06-25-getting-champion-coordinates-from-the-lol-minimap.md

 ## Training the GAN

 Our particular use of GANs differs somewhat from the usual setup.
-We couldn’t just generate champion /images in the minimap environment directly, as if we did this, our model would only learn to generate the around 50 out of 140 champions that are present in our minimap frames dataset.
+We couldn’t just generate champion images in the minimap environment directly, as if we did this, our model would only learn to generate the around 50 out of 140 champions that are present in our minimap frames dataset.

 Rather, in our case we needed to **generate *masks* to add to raw champion portraits**.
 The discriminator of the GAN would thus see the raw champion portrait *plus* the mask, and the generator would have to learn to change these masks such that the *combination* looks real.
 This is illustrated in the diagram below.

 ![Diagram showing our GAN setup](/images/lolmm/gan2.png)

-As the generator’s adversary, the discriminator tries to distinguish between ‘real’ /images (crops of hero /images taken directly from minimap frames), and ‘fake’ /images (generated masks added to random hero portraits).
+As the generator’s adversary, the discriminator tries to distinguish between ‘real’ images (crops of hero images taken directly from minimap frames), and ‘fake’ images (generated masks added to random hero portraits).
 After much tweaking effort and training time, we were able to train a mask-generating generator, which we put to use in the next section.

 ## Training the Classifier

-We now had a trained generator that was capable of producing masks that, when added to any raw champion portrait, would take us to a distribution of /images that look (somewhat) like how that champion might appear on the minimap.
+We now had a trained generator that was capable of producing masks that, when added to any raw champion portrait, would take us to a distribution of images that look (somewhat) like how that champion might appear on the minimap.
 We could thus train a classifier on this distribution, in the hopes that it would also work for detecting champions on real minimap frames.

 The below diagram illustrates the training setup for this classifier: